Registration Training Portfolio

 Candidates are required to send the following supporting documents, dependent on their degree status, to firstname.lastname@example.org.

-- have taken an IBMS accredited degree - please send a copy of your degree certificate
+- have taken an IBMS accredited degree - please send a copy of your degree certificate and academic transcript

 You can also post your application forms, payment and copies of your supporting documentation to: Registration, IBMS, 12 Coldbath Square, London, EC1R 5HL